AndreyDrapatiy/GH-Javascript-13/README.md

 ### Description

-It is Simple React-redux user form with validation
+It is Simple React-redux user form with real-time validation

 ### Prerequisites